pzlabs-mirror/c-code-samples/README.md

 ## Building

 > :information_source: This instruction describes how to run CMake commands manually.
-You can simply open the `CMakeLists.txt` in any IDE that supports CMake, including, but not limited to, Qt Creator, Visual Studio, KDevelop, and CLion.
+You can simply open the `CMakeLists.txt` in any IDE that supports CMake, including but not limited to Qt Creator, Visual Studio, KDevelop, and CLion.

 1. Install `git`, a `C` compiler, `CMake`, and a build system available as a `CMake` generator (e.g. `Ninja`, `GNU Make`, `MSBuild`, `NMake`, `Jom`).